kutchie-pelaez/pkgen/README.md

 pkgen generate
 ```

-This will look for a `Packagefile` in the current directory called and generate an Xcode project with the name defined in the spec.
+This will look for a `Packagefile` in the current directory and traverse all subdirectories (excluding hidden directories) in current directory for any `package.yml` files
+For every `package.yml` found this command will generate Package.swift file next to it

 Options:

-- **-q --quietly**: Disable all logs
+- **-q --quietly** - Disable all logs
-- **--use-cache**: Generate packages only if `package.yml` or `Packagefile` was changed
+- **--use-cache** - Generate packages only if `package.yml` or `Packagefile` was changed
 Cache file will be located at `/.pkgen/cache/pkgen_cache.json`

 <br />